storyblok/php-management-api-client/README.md

 ```

-### Creating stories in bulk
+### Creating stories from large CSV files (streamed, memory-efficient)
-You can create multiple stories using the `createStories()` method (in the `StoryBulkApi` class), which processes an array of stories while managing rate limits through a retry mechanism that respects the '429' status code.

-For example, if you have a CSV file containing content for new stories, you can use this method to efficiently create them.
+When importing stories from a CSV file, especially very large ones, loading all rows into memory and sending them in one bulk request can be inefficient and error-prone.

+A better approach is to stream the CSV file using generators and create stories one by one using the Management API client.
+This keeps memory usage low and allows the client’s built-in retry logic to gracefully handle potential `429 Too Many Requests` responses, something that can happen multiple times when processing huge CSV files.

+Example CSV file (`stories.csv`):

 ```csv
 myslug-001;My Story 1 BULK;page